 Learn more here: https://twc.edu/programs/national-security-seminar

-SGPP students may apply to receive funding to attend the above Seminar hosted by The Washington Center, see details on applying below.
+SGPP students may apply for funding to attend the above Seminar hosted by The Washington Center.
+See details on applying below.

 Eligible Expenses